auerswal/pubcloud2020/ex4-infra/README.md

 no route tables,
 and no routes.

-Instead of changing the default Security Group,
-I have created a new one in the [third exercise](../ex3-web/), and have then allowed SSH, HTTP, and HTTPS there.
+I have created a new Security Group in the [third exercise](../ex3-web/), instead of changing the default one, and have then allowed SSH, HTTP, and HTTPS there.
 I did look into using the default Security Group, but decided against doing so,